IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 make install-dep
 make project-setup
 make pre-build
-make build
-make pre-package    # Used in the release process, skipped during PRs
+make quick-build    # Only called on pushes to the 'main', skipped in other cases make release        # Only called in PRs and during release process, skipped in other cases make pre-package    # Only called in release process, skipped in other cases
 ```

 It is up to the developer to decide what these commands do.
 A good starting